mqttjs/MQTT.js/README.md

 Closes the Store.

 <a name="browserify"></a>
-BROWSERIFY
+Browserify
 ----------

-to use mqtt as a browserify module you can either require it in your browserify bundles or build it as a stand alone module. exported module is AMD/CommonJs compatible or will export an object in the global space.
+In order to use MQTT.js as a browserify module you can either require it in your browserify bundles or build it as a stand alone module.
+The exported module is AMD/CommonJs compatible and it will add an object in the global space.

 ```javascript
 npm install -g browserify // install browserify